purtuga/SPWidgets/documentation/SPWidgets.SPFilterPanel.md

 -   **ignoreKeywords**      :   *RegEx.
 Optional.
 Default=/^(of|and|a|an|to|by|the|or|from)$/i* <br />
     A regular expression with the list of keywords to ignore.
 RegEx is used when parsing the values entered by the user in text fields.
 Default setting ignores the following: of, and, a, an, to, by, the, or, from

+-   **delimeter**      :   *String.
+Optional.
+Default=;* <br />
+    The delimeter that should be used by the user when entering multiple keywords into a text input field.
+Note, if changing this from the default semicolon, the _textFieldTooltip_ input parameter should also be adjusted.
+Since v2.2

 Return Value
 ------------